|4783 N. Glenrosa Circle

 Data Interface equipment and a CRT based, cockpit mounted master display for all NAV-COM equipment.
 I also

-repair an LCD based "synthesized vision" unit which uses a known worldwide terrain database and GPS to enable
+repair an LCD based "synthesized vision" unit which uses a known worldwide terrain database and GPS.

 As you can imagine, my work at this facility is under the jurisdiction of FAA regulations, ISO 9001 standards and